nonhermitian/mthree/docs/marginals.rst

     quasi = mit.apply_correction(marginal_counts, reduced_map)
     quasi

-Because the only non-identity operators are typically `Z` operators it is easy to compute the eigenvalues because the operator will be all `Z`'s:
+Because the only non-identity operators are typically `Z` operators, it is easy to compute the eigenvalues because the operator will be all `Z`'s:

 .. jupyter-execute::